abnerwillys/pong-game/notes.md

 - It **automatically pauses** when the user switches tabs, improving performance and battery life.
 - It avoids **frame drops and jitter** common with `setInterval`.

+### 🔹 Efficient Canvas Drawing
+Instead of redrawing on every frame inside `requestAnimationFrame`, I only redraw the canvas when the state updates (`ball`, `paddles`) via `useEffect`.
+Since state changes are triggered within the game loop, this approach keeps rendering fast while making React state observable and debug-friendly.

 ### 🔹 Delta Time

 I calculate the `delta` (time between frames) to ensure consistent movement across different devices and performance levels.
 Without `delta`, faster devices would make the ball move faster.